 Because in reality maybe you won't sell anything but if we can just get the first on the market, then we can start to improve from there.
 Start to build the sales and that's the thing.
 So our first goal is just getting it on to the market.

-So, you as an author, are you worried that your book won't sell once you publish it?
+So, you as an author, are you worried, what if my book doesn't sell?
 If you are worried about that, that this is a concern for you, then write "yes" below in the comments.
 And if you are not worried at all, write the word "no".

 That will help me know that this is helpful to you and also will give me an idea of where you're coming from which is very important for me.
 And check out my other blogs and videos for more answers to your self-publishing questions.